Keeper Enterprise Integrates With Microsoft Active Directory For Seamless Provisioning, RBAC and Compliance.

 SSO requires that every application support SAML protocols and requires integration into your IdP.
 Keeper works with any application or use case that uses a password.
 Already deployed SSO?
 Keeper is a perfect complement for the legacy applications and even newer ones that don’t support SAML.
-Keeper SSO Connect works with popular SSO IdP platforms such as Okta, AWS, OneLogin, Ping Identity, F5 BIG-IP APM, GSuite, JumpCloud and Microsoft ADFS / Azure AD to provide businesses the utmost in authentication flexibility.
+Keeper SSO Connect® works with popular SSO IdP platforms such as Okta, AWS, OneLogin, Ping Identity, F5 BIG-IP APM, Google Workspace, JumpCloud and Microsoft ADFS / Azure AD to provide businesses the utmost in authentication flexibility.

 Securely Share your Passwords

-Each user has a 2048-bit RSA key pair that is used for sharing password records and messages between users.
+Each user has a set of public and private encryption keys that are used for vault encryption, sharing password records and messages between users.
 Shared information is encrypted with the recipient's public key.
 Keeper’s record sharing methodology is easy to use, secure and intuitive.

 Keeper Scales With Your Business